What is a Building Designer?

 “What’s the difference between a Building Designer and an Architect?”

-As per BDAQ (Building Designers Assoc of Qld):
+As per BDQ (Building Design Qld):

 In Queensland there is no difference in the work that can be done by a Building Designer as opposed to an Architect.
 There are some differences in education and regulation between the professions but these make little difference to their work output.
 A Building Designer must be licensed by the Queensland Building Services Authority at a level suitable for the type of work to be undertaken.
 BSA licensed building designers are recognised by the Queensland Government as professionals in this field.